Justin Turner Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks seventh in the league.

-- The Astros have a 3.84 team ERA that ranks fourth among all league pitching staffs.
+- The Astros have a 3.83 team ERA that ranks fourth across all league pitching staffs.

-- Astros pitchers combine to surrender 153 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- Verlander (8-6) gets the starting nod for the Astros in his 20th start of the season.
-He's put together a 3.36 ERA in 112 1/3 innings pitched, with 94 strikeouts.
+- The Astros will send Urquidy (2-3) to the mound for his ninth start of the season.
+He is 2-3 with a 5.21 ERA and 34 strikeouts through 38 2/3 innings pitched.

-- In his most recent time out on Wednesday, the righty tossed five innings against the Miami Marlins, giving up four earned runs while surrendering nine hits.
+- In his most recent appearance -- in relief on Saturday -- the righty tossed two scoreless innings against the Seattle Mariners while surrendering two hits.

-- The 40-year-old has put together a 3.36 ERA and 7.5 strikeouts per nine innings across 19 games this season, while giving up a batting average of .232 to opposing hitters.
+- The 28-year-old has amassed an ERA of 5.21, with 8.1 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.